aws-samples/gitlab-for-eks/content/020_gitlab_integrated_eks/023_integrate_eks_with_gitlab_agent_for_ci_push.md

 > These variables references in KUBE_NAMESPACE ensure that all branches in all projects in the downbound group hiearchy remain unique and therefore isolated on Kubernetes.

 {{% notice warning %}}
-AUTO_DEPLOY_IMAGE_VERSION and DAST_AUTO_DEPLOY_IMAGE_VERSION versoin pegging is necessary at this time to prevent errors with deployment.
+AUTO_DEPLOY_IMAGE_VERSION and DAST_AUTO_DEPLOY_IMAGE_VERSION version pegging is necessary at this time to prevent errors with deployment.
 This may be able to be removed when this issue is resolved: [Error when ingressClassName is supported by API but not by the ingress controller](https://gitlab.com/gitlab-org/cluster-integration/auto-deploy-image/-/issues/206)
 {{% /notice %}}

 {{% notice tip %}}